 - What are you looking forward to?

-- What’s something that gives you hope and inspiration?
+- What’s something that gives you hope (or inspiration, courage, etc.) lately?

 - Where would you like to be in five years, ten years, twenty years?